Special Event Insurance

 Caterers, food trucks, food vendors, and others who sell or serve food may need special event insurance to work at a certain venue, or for a specific client.

-For example, a restaurant might cater a few wedding receptions each year in addition to its everyday business operations.
-Special event insurance would cover the restaurant's liability for any accidents, such as a hot plate that overheats and starts a fire.
+For example, a restaurant or banquet hall might cater a few wedding receptions each year in addition to their everyday business operations.
+Special event insurance would cover the venue's liability for any accidents, such as a hot plate that overheats and starts a fire.

 Though special event liability insurance covers many risks outside the course of your normal business operations, it won't cover excessively dangerous risks.
 Your policy likely has exclusions for high-risk activities such as: